TÜK Children's Fund x E-Lux Peetri Run

 At E-Lux Peetri Run everyone can support the work of the University of Tartu Hospital Children’s Fund; patron Roald Johannson also lends his support.
 Register for the run—the proceeds of the 5 km charity run go to the Children’s Fund! #FeelLikeAWinner

 Five kilometres is the world’s most popular running distance and is within reach for everyone.
 Modest preparation is no excuse—what matters is good will, a big heart and an open mind.
-Along the course, 10 cheer points every about 450 m keep spirits high, with bands, DJs, dancers, cheerful volunteers and other participants.
+There are musical breaks, dance and exciting moments, cheerful volunteers and other participants all along the course.

 The charity run is first and foremost about doing good, but competitive spirits can still watch the clock—times are taken and the best are recognised.